With BPAY you can:

-- if you are paying more than $300,000 per BPAY transaction, please split your payment into separate transactions (though you should use the same reference number for each transaction).
+- Most banks have limits on BPAY transactions, so you may need to split your contribution into separate transactions (though you should use the same reference number for each transaction).

 Contributing to your spouse’s account

 - you may receive a spouse tax offset if you contribute to your spouse's account and you meet the income limits.
 Use our spouse tax rebate calculator to estimate your possible offset.

 - contributions are applied to your account from the ‘effective day’ and will start earning interest the following day